department-of-veterans-affairs/VA-Micropurchase-Repo/2018-06-06_Governance_ Models_in_Public_and_Private_Sector/Deliverables/skylight_api_governance_research_report.md

 Partly answered above.

-Seen three patterns: (1) driven by specific projects (e.g., what info the app needs); (2) prior knowledge about what info is valuable (they know their business) &mdash they think of their business as a potential platform; and (3) what are the commonalities across the business (what would have highest reusability?), for example, that could accelerate delivery.
+Seen three patterns: (1) driven by specific projects (e.g., what info the app needs); (2) prior knowledge about what info is valuable (they know their business) &mdash; they think of their business as a potential platform; and (3) what are the commonalities across the business (what would have highest reusability?), for example, that could accelerate delivery.

 ## 4. How does your organization define the data models and standards upon which to deliver and operate APIs?